NOV Inc.: Completion & Production Solutions

 Completion & Production Solutions provides equipment and technologies for the well completion process and production phase of a well's lifecycle.
 The segment produces intervention and stimulation equipment for pressure pumping, coiled tubing, and wireline operations; composite piping systems, pressure vessels, and structures; integrated processing, production, and pumping equipment (including artificial lift) for upstream, midstream, and industrial operations; hydrate inhibition and gas processing technologies; subsea and floating production systems, including flexible pipe and subsea water injection technologies; integral and weld-on connectors for conductor strings, surface casing, and liners; and completion tools—including those involved in multistage hydraulic fracturing—liner hanger systems, and subsurface safety valves.

 Awards and accolades

 In 2008, NOV was listed as one of the world's most admired companies by Forbes.
-It was also listead as one of the 100 fastest growing companies by Fortune in both 2008 and 2009 and one of America's top companies by Forbes in 2009.
+It was also listed as one of the 100 fastest growing companies by Fortune in both 2008 and 2009 and one of America's top companies by Forbes in 2009.